zunderlab/FLOWMAP/README.md

 In a SingleFLOW-MAP with no downsampling (uses random subsampling), 1200 total nodes takes about 2 min to produce results (including PDFs).
 In comparison, 3000 total nodes takes about 6 min to produce all results, 6000 total nodes takes about 21 min, and 12000 total nodes takes about 59 min.
 These all ran with a `subsample` : `cluster.numbers` ratio of 2:1.

 For users familiar with R who wish to only iterate through edge settings for the FLOW-MAP algorithm with the same starting dataset, we recommend a shortcut instead of starting with the `FLOWMAPR::FLOWMAP()`.
-Preprocessing your FCS files in R and saving the intermediate (as an .rds or .rdata object) to load into FLOWMAPR (instead using `FLOWMAPR::FLOWMAPfromDF()`) can save valuable time.
+Preprocessing your FCS files in R and saving the intermediate (as an .rds or .rdata object) to load into FLOWMAPR (instead using the `FLOWMAPR::FLOWMAPfromDF()` function) can save valuable time.

 <a name="gephi-guide"></a>
 ### Practical Guidelines for Post-Processing in Gephi: